-The soft tones kind artificial flowers the gray and rose moments the comfortable couches a lovely meeting room big flat screens expensive stackable chairs the best fluorescent lights money and funding can buy.
+The fake purple flowers, the soft gray tones, the rose accents pillows, the comfortable couches, a lovely meeting room, big flat screens, expensive stackable chairs, the best fluorescent lights money and funding can buy…

-There's a video.
-I never saw anyone like my mother before but here she is, appearing as a skinny bald man, an old woman who is Christian and Black, a plump, blond woman with a southern accent clutching a dolly.
-Mom appears in their cries and screams and flying fists and shouted fears of being hurt and cold and about to fall.
+The workshop facilitators start the workshop with a video.
+I never saw anyone like my mother before but here she is, appearing as a frightened and bewildered ancient skinny bald white guy with boney sticks for legs, a not-as-ancient-but-pretty old Black woman who is very Christian judging from the prayers she is crying out, a middle-aged plump, blond with a southern accent clutching a dolly begging to be left alone…

 I look around.
-The room is packed with lots who suddenly finds themselves not in the relationship started out in years before.
-And the faces are fierce and exhausted and the questions loaded and desperate.
+The room is packed with lots of people who suddenly finds themselves not in the relationship they started out in years before.
+The faces are fierce and tired and the questions loaded and desperate.

 **She took him on an expensive cruise he wouldn't shave should she try to shave him?